anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   referred to the PRM aspect of [draft-ietf-anima-brski-async-enroll-03](https://datatracker.ietf.org/doc/draft-ietf-anima-brski-async-enroll/03/).
   This has been carved out of the draft to a different one and thus is no more applicable here.

+IETF draft ae-11 -> ae-12:
+* Fix minor issues introduced during authors' response to the AD review,\
+  including nits spotted in the Gen-ART review by Meral Shirazipour

 IETF draft ae-10 -> ae-11: